 - Within a cluster, a maximum of 8 call processing subscriber nodes can be enabled with the Cisco CallManager Service.
-Other servers may be used for more dedicated functions such as publisher, TFTP subscribers, and media resources subscribers. - Each cluster can support configuration and registration for a maximum of: - 40,000 secured or unsecured SCCP or SIP endpoints with Unified CM 8.6(1) and later releases - 30,000 secured or unsecured SCCP or SIP endpoints with Unified CM 8.5 and earlier releases. - A cluster consisting of server node instances running on VMware can support different capacities depending on the OVA template that is chosen.
+Other servers may be used for more dedicated functions such as publisher, TFTP subscribers, and media resources subscribers. - Each cluster can support configuration and registration for a maximum of 40,000 secured or unsecured SCCP or SIP endpoints. - A cluster consisting of server node instances running on VMware can support different capacities depending on the OVA template that is chosen.
 For most Cisco MCS server classes, there is a corresponding OVA template that provides a Unified CM instance with the same capacities (number of phones, gateways, locations, regions, CTI connections, and so forth) as the MCS server class.
 Because multiple virtual machine instances can run on the same blade or server, the total capacity on a blade or server can therefore be higher than on an MCS server. - The maximum recommended trace setting for Unified CM is 2,000 files of 2 MB for both System Diagnostic Interface (SDI) and Signaling Distribution Layer (SDL) traces, for a total of 4,000 files.
 Each process has a setting for maximum number of files, and each process is allowed 2,000 files for SDL and 2,000 files for SDI.
 Trace settings for all other components must be configured within the limit of 126 MB (for example, 63 files of 2 MB each).
 These are suggested upper limits.
 Unless specific troubleshooting under high call rates requires increasing the maximum file setting, the default settings are sufficient for collecting sufficient traces in most circumstances.

-For more information about Unified CM capacity planning considerations, including sizing limits as well as a complete discussion of system sizing, capacity planning, and deployment considerations, see the chapter on Unified Communications Design and Deployment Sizing Considerations, page 29-1.
+For more information about Unified CM capacity planning considerations, including sizing limits as well as a complete discussion of system sizing, capacity planning, and deployment considerations, see the chapter on Collaboration Solutions Design and Deployment Sizing Considerations, page 27-1.